Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 10375 questions found out of 14766 clips
+* 10424 questions found out of 14834 clips
-* 9927 non-trolling & on-topic questions found out of 10375 total questions
+* 9970 non-trolling & on-topic questions found out of 10424 total questions
-* 983 questions found with no other references
+* 995 questions found with no other references
 ## grouped by date
+* 2025-12-09: 19 of 47 questions found with no other references
-* 2025-12-02: 24 of 43 questions found with no other references
+* 2025-12-02: 20 of 39 questions found with no other references
 * 2025-11-11: 12 of 33 questions found with no other references
 * 2025-11-04: 7 of 63 questions found with no other references
 * 2025-10-28: 8 of 44 questions found with no other references
 * 2025-10-21: 1 of 17 questions found with no other references
-* 2025-10-14: 16 of 45 questions found with no other references
+* 2025-10-14: 17 of 45 questions found with no other references
 * 2025-10-03: 2 of 10 questions found with no other references
 * 2025-06-17: 12 of 42 questions found with no other references
 * 2025-06-10: 11 of 66 questions found with no other references
 * 2025-06-03: 8 of 19 questions found with no other references
-* 2025-05-27: 12 of 45 questions found with no other references
+* 2025-05-27: 11 of 45 questions found with no other references
 * 2025-05-20: 8 of 24 questions found with no other references
 * 2025-05-16: 2 of 2 questions found with no other references
 * 2025-05-13: 11 of 20 questions found with no other references